farafiri/class-generator-for-php/README.md

 Examples
 ========

-//Let say you have following entity class /note that the class is not complete (no properties declaration, etc) for sake of readability
+Let say you have following entity class.
+Note that the class is not complete (no properties declaration, etc) for sake of readability
 ```php
 class Book implements PriceInterface {
     public function __construct($id) {